TylerBarnes/gatsby-plugin-transition-link/readme.md

 ## Usage

 For info on using TransitionLink refer to [the docs](https://transitionlink.tylerbarnes.ca/).
+The source for the docs site is available [here](https://github.com/TylerBarnes/TransitionLinkDocs/).

 ## Contributing